List of Mighty Morphin Power Rangers characters: Goldar

 Goldar is a manticore-themed knight who serves as Rita Repulsa and Lord Zedd's right-hand man.
 In season one, he is a considerably more competent fighter, who is shown fighting alongside Scorpina.
 From season 2 onwards, he is depicted as considerably less capable, gradually transitioning to comic relief.
-Goldar frequently does battle with the megazord, during the first season, if the episode's monster or device had already been dispatched by the Rangers.
+During season 1, Goldar frequently does battle with the Megazord, usually if the episode's monster or device had already been dispatched by the Rangers.

 When Lord Zedd arrives on the Moon, Goldar eagerly abandons Rita for Zedd, regaining his wings in the process.
 As Zedd's right-hand man, Goldar leads many missions for him.
 When Rita returns to the moon and marries Zedd, Goldar is forced to serve her once again alongside Zedd.
-He was reduced into sand by Zordon's Energy Wave in Power Rangers In Space.
+He was reduced into sand by Zordon's Energy Wave in Power Rangers in Space.

 In both the series and the film, he is voiced by Kerrigan Mahan.
 In Mighty Morphin Power Rangers: The Movie, his suit actor is Kerry Casey.
+In Mighty Morphin Power Rangers: Rita's Rewind, Goldar is voiced by James Willems.

 Goldar appears as a secondary antagonist in the 2017 movie reboot with his vocal effects provided by Fred Tatasciore.

-Goldar returns in Power Rangers Beast Morphers season 2 in a new appearance called Goldar Maximus, resurrected by Scrozzle and Evox (Virus Venjix reincarnated).
-He is destroyed once and for all by 14 Power Rangers (Mighty Morphin, Dino Thunder and Dino Charge).

-Goldar Maximus would return once again in Power Rangers Cosmic Fury, when he was resurrected by his revived master Lord Zedd.
+Goldar Maximus, a new iteration of Goldar resurrected by Scrozzle and Evox, returns in season 2 of Power Rangers Beast Morphers before being destroyed once again.